Celebrating the Sacrament of Marriage

 Further guidelines for marriage at our parish will be presented at this first meeting.
 These guidelines are to be used throughout the preparation process between the bride and groom.
 Some of the issues to be considered are:

-- Various options for ceremony prayers will be given to the couple for their reflection and selection (the various Scripture readings can be viewed on this website by scrolling down to the bottom of this page and clicking on the pdf versions below)
+- Various options for ceremony prayers will be given to the couple for their reflection and selection.

-After successfully meeting with the Pastor, and beginning to consider the various guidelines and elements of the formation process for marriage, the bride and groom will schedule a follow-up meeting at which time they will complete individual inventories of their personalities and psychological make-ups.
+After successfully meeting with the Pastor and beginning to consider the various guidelines and elements of the formation process for marriage, the bride and groom will schedule a follow-up meeting at which time they will complete individual inventories of their personalities and psychological make-ups.
 These will greatly assist the formation process for marriage and will form the basis upon which future formation sessions are established.
 The couple and the Pastor or Deacon will meet to discuss the results.

 Once the results of the inventories are produced, the couple is ready to begin a series of formation sessions that will be conducted with them by a married couple from our parish who are trained for such a ministry.
 Typically, these monthly sessions run throughout the course of five or six months.
 These sessions are of a confidential nature (between the engaged couple, the formation or mentor couple, and the pastor) and promise to be fruitful when couples enter fully into this process of growth.
 Once this step is complete, the formation or mentor couple apprises the pastor of the results that flow from their meetings with the engaged couple.